 Site name Land to the rear of 2-24 Horton Road

 Ward Yiewsley

 Location Horton Road

 Area (ha/sqm) 0.5

 PTAL Rating 3

+Proposed Development Residential-led mixed use

+Former UDP Designation Yiewsley Town Centre

 New Homes

-Proposed Development Residential-led mixed use

-Current UDP Designation Yiewsley Town Centre
+Site name Land to the rear of 2-24 Horton Road

-Proposed New Designation None
+New Designation None

 Existing Use Industrial Units

 Relevant Planning History Application Ref: 71582/APP/2016/4582 Demolition of existing buildings and redevelopment to provide 86 residential units in three buildings of 4-6 storeys with private balconies, together with one three-bed dwelling, Class A1/A2 or A3 unit, associated car parking at basement and surface level, cycle parking, communal amenity areas, landscaping, improved access and relocated sub-station.
 Approval on 31.08.17

 Proposed Number of Units 86

 Existing Units 0

 Net Completions 86

 Infrastructure Considerations and Constraints In line with the conditions of the planning application.

 Flood Risk Flood Zone 1

 Contamination Any potential contamination will be addressed through the implementation and discharge of a suitable planning condition

 Indicative Phasing 2016-2021

 Other information None